About the Competition

 Simulation Platform

 The competition will be conducted within the Python programming language.
 We will provide simulation environments for the three tracks, implemented within our Free-Range Zoo MARL testbed – an OASYS variant of the popular PettingZoo MARL testbed– with a consistent API for all environments, documentation can be found here.
+Participants can use the following link to download the training configurations.
 Solutions can utilize popular frameworks for implementing reinforcement learning solutions, including the Tensorflow and PyTorch libraries for deep learning.
 In addition to user supplied code, we will permit any external libraries, so long as they can be downloaded through PyPI with pip using a requirements.txt document.
-Solutions submitted by participants will be evaluated on research infrastructure hosted by the proposer’s institutions.
-These include servers with up to 32 cores, 512GB of RAM, and NVIDIA RTX 6000 Ada GPU (with 48GB VRAM).
+Solutions submitted by participants will be evaluated on research infrastructure hosted by the organizers's institutions.

 Timeline

-- April 11th: Deadline for solution submission (both code and trained models)
+- Deadline for solution submission (both code and trained models): April 17th, 2026

 Organizers

-- Adam Eck is the David H. and Margaret W. Barker Associate Professor of Computer Science at Oberlin College where he leads the Social Intelligence Lab.
-Adam's research interests include decision making for intelligent agents and multiagent systems in complex environments, as well as interdisciplinary applications of artificial intelligence and machine learning in public health and computational social science.
+- Adam Eck is the Arts & Sciences Director of AI Strategy and Innovation, the David H. and Margaret W. Barker Associate Professor of Computer Science, Data Science, & Business, and Chair of Data Science at Oberlin College, Oberlin, OH, USA where he leads the Social Intelligence Lab.
+Adam’s research interests include decision making for intelligent agents and multiagent systems in complex environments, as well as interdisciplinary applications of artificial intelligence and machine learning in public health and computational social science.

-- Prashant Doshi is a Professor of Computer Science with the School of Computing at the University of Georgia and directs the THINC Lab.
-Prashant's research interests lie in AI and robotics where his research has spanned two decades.
+- Prashant Doshi is the Executive Director of the Institute for AI and Distinguished Professor of AI and Computer Science with the School of Computing at the University of Georgia.
+Prashant’s research interests lie in AI and robotics where his research has spanned two decades.
 In AI, his research has contributed computational algorithms and frameworks toward automated planning and learning in multiagent systems under uncertainty, with a recent emphasis on open agent systems.

 Contact